cjus/node-neo4j-presentation/presentation/readme.md

 In fact, the process of applying a texture to a wire frame model involves mapping an image onto the surface area within vertices and edges - a process known as texture mapping.

 Ever wonder how computer game characters find their way within a game world?
-Dijkstra's algorithm, employed in computer game AI, is used for finding routes using a weighted graph.
+Dijkstra's algorithm, employed in computer game AI, is used for finding routes with the help of a weighted graph.

 Turning our attention to nature, trees and plants exhibit graphs.
-In a tree, the points where a branch splits into two or more branches can be considered nodes, and the branches themselves - links between nodes.
+In a tree, the points where a branches split into two or more branches can be considered nodes, and the branches themselves - links between nodes.

 <img src="tree.jpg" width="300"/>